cyan-drop/TSColorPalette/README.md

 ## Usage
 This library is created with the assumption of using a storyboard.

-1. After placing the ViewController on the storyboard, inherit the `PastelColorPaletteViewController` and `PastelColorPaletteView` class using the Attribute inspector.
+1. After placing the ViewController on the storyboard, inherit the `TSColorPaletteViewController` and `TSColorPaletteView` class using the Attribute inspector.
 2. Please set a delegate for the object you want to notify.

     ```Swift
     //example
-    let pastelColorPaletteVC = PastelColorPaletteViewController()
+    let tsColorPaletteVC = TSColorPaletteViewController()
-    pastelColorPaletteVC.delegate = self
+    tsColorPaletteVC.delegate = self
     ```

 3. You can also set the processing you want to execute when receiving notifications.